 - If Ishmael’s son was dark skinned, then it is likely that either Ishmael, his Egyptian wife (Genesis 21:21), or both of them were dark skinned as well.

-- If Ishmael was dark, that means that either Abraham, Sarah, or both of them were dark skinned as well.
+- If Ishmael was dark, that means that either Abraham, Hagar, or both of them were dark skinned as well.

 - If Ishmael’s wife was dark, that would mean that the Egyptians were dark skinned, which puts a nail in the coffin of the myth that early Egyptians were white or light skinned.